Chart Color Schemes

 Sheidow Park - Trott Park's population is slightly younger than the national pattern

-Sheidow Park - Trott Park has a median age of 38, nearly matching Greater Adelaide's figure of 39 and Australia's median age of 38.
-Compared to the Greater Adelaide average, the 5-14 cohort is notably over-represented at 14.1% locally, while the 25-34 age group is under-represented at 11.5%.
-Between 2021 and present, the 65-74 age group has grown from 9.2% to 10.3% of the population.
-Conversely, the 55-64 cohort has declined from 12.9% to 12.1%.
-By 2041, demographic modeling suggests Sheidow Park - Trott Park's age profile will evolve significantly.
+Sheidow Park-Trott Park has a median age of 38, nearly matching Greater Adelaide's figure of 39 and Australia's median age of 38.
+Compared to the Greater Adelaide average, those aged 5-14 years are over-represented locally at 14.1%, while those aged 25-34 years are under-represented at 11.5%.
+Between 2021 and present, the percentage of the population aged 65-74 has increased from 9.2% to 10.3%, while the percentage of those aged 55-64 has decreased from 12.9% to 12.1%.
+By 2041, demographic modeling suggests significant changes in Sheidow Park-Trott Park's age profile.
 The 75-84 age cohort is projected to grow by 241 people (59%), from 410 to 652.
 Notably, the combined 65+ age groups are expected to account for 61% of total population growth, reflecting the area's aging demographic profile.
 Meanwhile, the 55-64 and 25-34 cohorts are projected to experience population declines.